 What made you decide to get a bull terrier?

 My partner and I just bought a new home.
 Since we don’t have kids yet, we decided we could start practicing “parenting” with a dog 🙂 We were choosing between quite a few breeds.
-My partner wanted a rottweiler, and I wanted something smaller, like a dachsund.
-Honestly, I’d probably be happy with a dachsund.
+My partner wanted a rottweiler, and I wanted something smaller, like a dachshund.
+Honestly, I’d probably be happy with a dachshund.
 Or a boxer?
 We were a bit all over the place.

 The first bull terrier I saw was an adult one.
-It was quite large, and looked somewhat unfriendly.
-I was a little taken aback, and thought that maybe it was a bad idea and we had to turn around before it was too late.
-But the the breeder brought us two puppies!
+It was quite large and looked somewhat unfriendly.
+I was a little taken aback and thought that maybe it was a bad idea and we had to turn around before it was too late.
+But the breeder brought us two puppies!
 And that’s when our lives changed 🙂

 The pups were adorable.
 They looked different than any other puppy I’ve ever seen, that’s for sure.
 But they were very cute!
 You know how special bull terriers are, and they are just that much more special when they are tiny!